 Level I Massage Therapy Class – 4 credit hours

-Massage Therapy I provides students with the first level of massage education.
+Massage Therapy Level I provides students with the first level of massage education.
 Students learn a full-body relaxation massage in the Swedish tradition, seated massage, and introductory Stone techniques and theory.
-Learn basic anatomy and physiology focused on the musculoskeletal system and proper body mechanics.
-This class lays basic framework for the art of massage practice.
+They also learn basic anatomy and physiology focused on the musculoskeletal system and proper body mechanics.
+This class lays the basic framework for the art of massage practice.
 It is appropriate for students pursuing a professional career in massage therapy as well as those who wish to share massage with family and friends.
+The class meets for 15 weeks, 3 weekly class hours or 45 clock hours.

-Class hours include 23 hours in Massage Theory, 15 hours of Anatomy, 2 hours of ethics and 5 hours of Pathology.
-45 supervised practice hours are required.
+Class hours include 16.5 Massage Theory, Principles and Professional Practices, 4 Anatomy, 3 Palpation and Movement, 12.5 Career Development, 4 Therapeutic Relationship, 45 Massage and Bodywork Application.
+40 supervised practice hours are required.
 Check the practice lab hours to schedule for practice times.
+Total hours: 85

 Level II Massage Therapy Class – 5 credit hours

 An in-depth study of western anatomy and physiology, including understanding pathological processes as they relate to massage.
-Specifically body systems such as nervous, digestive, circulatory, respiratory, endocrine, and immune systems are studied.
+Specifically, body systems such as nervous, digestive, circulatory, respiratory, endocrine, and immune systems are studied.
+Meets 15 weeks, 3.5 weekly class hours or 52 total hours.
+Class hours include 30 hours of anatomy and 11 hours of pathology, 11 Adapting Sessions for Clients.

 Pathology – 2 credit hours